sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

   * Open Source iOS apps in GitHub - https://github.com/dkhamsing/open-source-ios-apps
   * What I learned: some introduction to variables, simple data types, method invocations and UI/Code interactions by creating Dice roller app.
 Since I already have some background knowledge about variables and data types from Java -- I had to watch them quickly just to make some comparisons between 2 languages.
 * Chapter 5: Finished creating simple app Magic 8 Ball
+* Chapter 6: Completed the task related to Calculator autolayout.